Where I am coming From

-How does yoga fit into the story?
+How does Yoga fit into the story

-My teacher training began in 2006 when I undertook the BWY Foundation Level 1 Course.
-I then started my 3 year BWY Diploma Teacher Training Course in 2007, during which time I had two children and so naturally developed a deep interest and practice in antenatal/pregnancy yoga.
+As my interested in yoga deepend I began reading yoga books and going to workshops.
+I then undertook the BWY Foundation Level 1 Course in 2006 when all the pieces began to fit together and I wanted to share the yoga way with others which meant becoming a teacher, something that I had not anticipated.
+I then took a career break to raise my children and started the 3 year, BWY Diploma Teacher Training Course in 2007, during which time I developed a deep interest and practice in antenatal/pregnancy yoga.
 I have since undertaken additional training to teach pregnancy yoga with Camyoga in 2012.
-As a yoga student and BWY Teacher, I attend yoga workshops and In Service Training days every year to expand my knowledge for teaching, and my own practice...
+And as a yoga student and as a requirement as a BWY Teacher, I attend yoga workshops and "In Service Training" days every year to expand my knowledge for teaching, and my own practice...